- This event has passed.

 Which of these methods allows one to have a comprehensive and exhaustive vision of the historic house without requiring a complete, and thus time consuming, survey of all the objects and settings?
 Since the two approaches are equally valid, an intersection of the two seems possible, and pilot schemes of this combined approach have already been made.
 The objective of our research is to answer this question, in an attempt to bring to light the method that is best suited to the conservation of historic houses.

-The European Union Prize for Cultural Heritage / Europa Nostra Award 2018 selected 29 lauréates among 160 applications in the field of in conservation, research, dedicated service, and education, training and awareness-raising.
+The European Union Prize for Cultural Heritage / Europa Nostra Award 2018 selected 29 laureates among 160 applications in the field of in conservation, research, dedicated service, and education, training and awareness-raising.
 Among these 29 lauréates, 7 have been selected by the jury to receive the Grand Prix.

 In 2018, a new three-year programm will be launched.